dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 ### Redis cache backend

-Django provides several built-in cache backends, such as database backend, file based backend, etc. I recommend storing your cache in Redis a popular in-memory data structure store, probably you already use it in your project.
+Django provides several built-in cache backends, such as database backend, file based backend, etc. I recommend to store your cache in Redis.
+Redis is a popular in-memory data structure store, probably you already use it in your project.
 To set up Redis as cache backend you need to use third-party package, e.g. `django-redis`.

 Install django-redis with pip: